ZacMarcus/CardPrinterBot/README.md

 * Choose "Yes" for "Would you like the serial port hardware to be enabled?"
 * Exit the configuration tool and reboot your Raspberry Pi

+Rasberry PI pinout
+* VCC PIN 2
+* Ground PIN 6
+* Tx PIN 10
+* Card printer connected to USB

-# Printer
+Printer
 * Set the card printer to be the default printer
+  * PI > Preferences > Print Settings > Add > ZEBRA CARD
+  * Choose Zebra driver (you have to scroll down)
+  * EPL1 Label

-# Running
+Running
 * Copy CardPrinterBot.py and arial.ttf into the home directory on the Rasberry PI 4
 * Ensure CardPrinterBot.py is run on startup
   * Edit /home/<user>/.bashrc
   * Go to the last line of the script and add:
     * echo Running CardPrinterBot at boot
     * python /home/pi/CardPrinterBot.py

-# Rasberry PI pinout
-* VCC PIN 2
-* Ground PIN 6
-* Tx PIN 10